- Not much!

 Price as reviewed:

-For 2018 the Canyon Inflite AL SLX 6.0 race became what it originally should have been; a dedicated cross racing machine.
+For the latest Canyon Inflite AL SLX 5.0 race, it became what it originally should have been; a dedicated cross racing machine.
 It followed suit from its more expensive carbon siblings that were launched a year earlier and raced by the likes of Mathieu van der Poel, who was world cyclocross champion in 2015 and 2019.

 Canyon is known for thinking slightly outside of the box when it comes to its off-road machines – I’m thinking of the double handlebar Grail here – and without looking too hard at the Inflite AL you can see what is slightly different to your traditional horizontal top tube cross bikes.